sassoftware/viya4-iac-azure/README.md

 ### Authenticating Terraform to Access Microsoft Azure

 The Terraform process manages Microsoft Azure resources on your behalf.
-In order to do so, it needs to know your Azure account information, and a user identity with the required permissions.
+In order to do so, it needs your Azure account information and a user identity with the required permissions.
 See [Terraform Azure Authentication](./docs/user/TerraformAzureAuthentication.md) for details.

 ### Customize Input Values